-Gambling is a form of entertainment which has been enjoyed for hundreds of years.
+Gambling is a form of entertainment which has been enjoyed by responsible gamblers for hundreds of years.
 It has plenty of detractors, who point not only to its potential for addiction-forming, but claim that it’s a business which routinely fleeces its patrons as ‘the house always wins’.
 Not that the patrons seem to care much - many would point out that gambling is not just about money, it’s a great form of entertainment.

 What’s more, it’s pretty much the only form of entertainment around in which you have the chance to get back the money you paid to enjoy it (and more!).
 Nor is gambling addiction as common as people think - the majority of casual gamblers can do so without even a hint of dangerous or habit forming behaviour.